There are no tickets available at this time.

 The Meineke Car Care Bowl of Texas selection committee has been good about picking one of the more local Texas teams to play in the bowl since they took over which makes for a Texas size crowd.
 The 2011 game brought in many of the College Station rowdies making the fan base a majority of Aggies.
 The fans were great throughout the game cheering on the Aggies and there were even Texas Longhorn fans to play devil's advocates.
 Overall the Meineke Car Care Bowl provides a great fan base, but if you're a non Texas team be ready for hostile territory.

-The Meineke Car Care Bowl of Texas gets one point for hosting their game at Reliant Stadium, this place is a must-see beauty for any football fan.
+The Meineke Car Care Bowl of Texas gets one point for hosting their game at NRG Stadium, this place is a must-see beauty for any football fan.

 My second point goes to the Meineke Car Care Bowl committee for choosing local Texas teams to play in this bowl; it not only helps the fan base but also makes for a great trip for local alumni.